-“Maybe at the present the authorities smile on the church of God; but within a while it may frown, and the storm of persecution arise.
+“Maybe at the present the authorities smile or laugh on the church of God; but within a while it may frown, and the storm of persecution arise.
 There was a time when the churches had ‘rest throughout all Judea’ (Acts 9:31).
 It was a blessed time.
 But how long did it last?
 Alas! not long.”

 William Gurnall (1617 – 79)

 When I was growing up and still living with my parents, my family supported ministries based in the USSR, and on our fridge we had a big poster covered in photographs of Russian pastors who were imprisoned or endangered because of their faith.
 Every night in our devotions we would pray for one of them, that God would bless and protect him.
 Meanwhile we lived in middle-class suburbia in Toronto.
 We freely told our neighbors about Jesus, we went to church twice each Sunday, we read the Bible openly, and even went to Christian schools.
 It did not seem fair that we had it so easy.

 And we still have it easy.
 It is still remarkably easy to be a Christian here in North America.
 We have never faced systemic persecution.
 We have laws that protect our freedom to worship and our freedom to believe what we believe.

 That’s not to say, though, that we never suffer.
 We still do face scorn and mockery, and especially so as the culture around us proceeds farther and deeper into paganism.
 Though the burdens we bear are light compared to what some others have had to carry, they are burdens nonetheless.
 I was recently studying 1 Peter 4 and found 5 reasons that we can and should rejoice even now when we are persecuted, or even in that day when we face much greater persecution.

 1. Rejoice Because God Is Testing You

 In times of trial, you can rejoice because God is testing you.
 Peter says, “Do not be surprised at the fiery trial when it comes upon you to test you” (verse 12).